 Fun environmental activities in your schoolyard!

-This session profiles our favourite games and activities that you can do with your students in your schoolyard - a ‘greatest hits’ compendium of experienced environmental educators’ classic learning activities and resources!
-In this session, you’ll “learn by doing” as many of these activities as possible, and discuss how to connect student learning with their familiar neighbourhood and community.
-All participants will receive digital copies of the resources.
+This session profiles our favourite activities that you can do with your students in your schoolyard.
+You’ll “learn by doing” as many of these activities as possible, and discuss how to connect student learning with their familiar neighbourhood and community.
+We'll highlight a variety of resources to help you deepen students' connections with nature and environmental stewardship.

 How to teach controversial energy/environmental issues in your classroom